What does Accountability look like?

 Accountability is an obligation or willingness to accept responsibility.
 So, how do you know it when you see it?
 The challenge with accountability is in making it personal, genuine and visible.
 Whether examining individual, team, or organizational accountability, one can conclude that accountability doesn’t just “happen” on its own.
 Accountability must be driven from the top of the organization through a system that is both visible and auditable.

-What are Key Components
+What are Key Components in Driving Accountability?

 A defined process for clearly communicating expectations will set you up for success.